primefaces/primefaces/docs/11_0_0/components/fragment.md

 Fragment component is used to define automatically partially process and update sections whenever AJAX request is triggered by a descendant component.

-!> Nested fragments is currently not supported!
+!> Nested fragments are currently not supported!

 ## Info